conarm/track-tracker/README.md

 TrackTracker uses a **three-tier architecture**:

 1. **Presentational Tier:** Handles user interactions through HTML, Flask-WTF forms, and Jinja2 templates.
-2. **Business Logic Tier:** Core functionalities like request handling and album rating logic, managed in `views.py`.
+2. **Business Logic Tier:** Handles core functionalities like request handling and album rating logic, managed in `views.py`.
 3. **Data Access Tier:** Communicates with the database using SQLAlchemy ORM to handle models and queries.

 ---